tuura/graph-visualisation/README.md

 (Show a) => Graph a -> Diagram B
 ```

 Meaning that it requires a graph of the type defined by `Algebra.Graph` and from this produces a `Diagram` from the `Diagrams` library.
-The corrisponding function which requires an extra settings parameter adds a `Settings` parameter to the start of the type signature.
+The corrisponding function which requires an extra settings parameter adds a required function of the type `Graph a -> Settings` to the start of the type signature.
 The output of these functions is suitable to be given to the following `saveSVG` function.

 The `Visualise` module has an impure function named `saveSVG` which can be used to output a `Diagram` to an SVG file.
 This function has the type signature of:
 ```Haskell